localstack/docs/content/en/user-guide/tools/cloud-pods/getting-started/index.md

 ## Installation

 The LocalStack Cloud Pods CLI is included in the [LocalStack CLI installation](https://docs.localstack.cloud/getting-started/installation/#localstack-cli), so there's no need for additional installations to begin using it.
-If you're a licensed user, we suggest setting the `LOCALSTACK_API_KEY` as an environment variable.
+If you're a licensed user, we suggest setting the `LOCALSTACK_AUTH_TOKEN` as an environment variable.
 This enables you to access the complete range of LocalStack Cloud Pods features.

 You can access the Cloud Pods CLI by running the `pod` command from your terminal.